ngchihuan/LightPyCL/README.md

 The first source is pointing to the upper right [1,0,1] and the second source is pointing up left [-1,0,1] with a respective power of 1.0 and 2.0 and the same amount of rays.

-Finally, all the light sources are added to the list *lightsources* with can be handed to the raytracer.
+Finally, all the light sources are added to the list *lightsources* which can be handed to the raytracer.

 ### Optical elements and scene objects